tmfg/digitraffic/_developments/harja-mqtt-en.md

 ---

 Distribution of real-time location and operation information for maintenance vehicles with MQTT protocol.
-More information about the data can be read from here [Digitraffic > Road traffic > Road maintenance information](/en/road-traffic/#road-maintenance-information).
+More information about the data can be read from
+[Digitraffic > Road traffic > Road maintenance information](/en/road-traffic/#road-maintenance-information).